-The County agrees to provide suitable bulletin board space on existing or new bulletin boards in convenient places for posting of official Union notices.
-The parties agree that the usage of such bulletin boards will be to promote employee-Employer relations, as well as to keep the members of the Union informed of its representation activities.

-Provided always that the distribution needs of the County be paramount, the Union will be permitted to use the County's courier service for distribution of official Union communications to employees covered by this Agreement; and further provided that the courier service will not be responsible for mass distribution of individually addressed communications.
-The Union will also be permitted reasonable use of the County telephone system.

-The County will permit AFSCME to maintain an official mailbox at work sites.
+- A. The County agrees to provide suitable bulletin board space on existing or new bulletin boards in convenient places for posting of official Union notices.
+The parties agree that the usage of such bulletin boards will be to promote Employee-Employer relations, as well as to keep the members of the Union informed of its representation activities. - B. Provided always that the distribution needs of the County be paramount, the Union will be permitted to use the County's courier service for distribution of official Union communications to employees covered by this Agreement; and further provided that the courier service will not be responsible for mass distribution of individually addressed communications.
+The Union will also be permitted reasonable use of the County telephone, electronic mail system and/or photocopy systems, provided the Union provides its own paper. - C. The County will permit AFSCME to maintain an official mailbox at work sites.
 The boxes will be provided by AFSCME.
-Mail delivered to these boxes will be delivered unopened.

-The County will allow the Union a reasonable opportunity to meet with new employees covered by the Agreement at the conclusion of new employee orientation for the purpose of briefing the employee on this Agreement and the Union's programs and benefits.
+Mail delivered to these boxes will be delivered unopened. - D. The County will allow the Union a reasonable opportunity to meet with new employees covered by the Agreement at the conclusion of new employee orientation for the purpose of briefing the employee on this Agreement and the Union's programs and benefits.